Back Pressure Points Massage: 3 Ways to Relieve Back Pain Using Key Pressure Points

 Credit: Envato Elements/ demopicture

 If you have a foam roller, you can use it to target certain regions of your back.
-This technique is great for spinal alignment as well as for removing knots, muscle cramps, and tension.
+This technique is great for spinal alignment as well as removing knots, muscle cramps, and tension.
+It's particularly effective at targeting GB21.

 1. Find a comfortable sleeping position.